 Wine Tasting with Furry FriendsEast Bend (near Winston-Salem)

-With nearly 200 wineries spanning the state, booking a wine tasting and vineyard tour should be an inevitable part of your trip.
+With 200 wineries spanning the state, booking a wine tasting and vineyard tour should be an inevitable part of your trip.
 If you’re coming to the Winston-Salem area, don’t miss the chance to visit Divine Llama Vineyards.
-The tasting room offers a selection of 10 wines – cabernet franc, merlot, chardonel and traminette – but the outdoor attractions steal the show.
-Llamas and miniature horses live on the property’s 77 acres, and you’re invited to pet them with one hand while you hold your wine glass in the other.
+The tasting room offers a selection of more than 10 wines – including cabernet franc, merlot, chardonel and traminette – but the outdoor attractions steal the show.
+Llamas and miniature horses live on the property’s 91 acres, and you’re invited to pet them with one hand while holding your wine glass in the other.

 Dive into the Atlantic